Greener energy, naturally

 We all do our bit to look after the planet.
 So you'll be happy to hear that you reduce your household carbon emissions by 80%, just by switching your energy source to natural gas.
 While solar energy is the cleanest energy, it is not always available - making natural gas the perfect partner for solar hot water to ensure your shower is ready whenever you are.

 Click to compare energy source emissions against natural gas below:

 Natural gas offers Australians a low-emission alternative to electricity generated from coal.
 Gas hot water systems provide instant hot water, with up to 83% less carbon emissions than electric hot water systems.
 This figure is on a par with the emissions produced by an energy system using 50% renewable energy and 50% coal electricity.

 Natural gas also provides a low carbon solution, even when the sun isn’t shining.
 Using natural gas for household energy means that energy generated by solar panels and other renewable sources can be exported back to the grid.
 A combination of solar panels and gas appliances is the most practical and cost-effective way for households to achieve the lowest carbon emissions.

 At the 2015 Paris Climate Change conference, Australia confirmed its target of reducing emissions to 26-28 per cent of 2005 levels by 2030.
 In the longer term, aspirational targets of net zero emissions by 2050 have been suggested by government and research organisations.

 To meet these targets, a significant shift in Australia’s energy supply will be required, moving away from coal fired electricity generation to a mix of high efficiency thermal energy generation and renewable energy sources.

 In your home, using natural gas appliances for your heating, hot water and cooking are even more efficient, with emissions 83% lower than brown coal.
-(Source: Dept of Environment National Greenhouse Accounts Factors Aug 2015)
+(Source: Dept of Environmental Natural Greenhouse Accounts Factors Aug 2015)